31 Spring Home Improvement Projects To Increase Your Home’s Value

 14. Put Up a Shed

 A shed could add instant value to your home — and added storage for your use as well.
-Spring is a great time to add one, as it’s easier to do before your gardens fully blossom and you'll have the added convenience easy access to your landscaping tools.
+Spring is a great time to add one, as it’s easier to do before your gardens fully blossom, and you'll have the added convenience of easy access to your landscaping tools.

 15. Check Your Sprinklers